-- a party of transaction is suspected of pretending to be a customer; - a customer is suspected to have given false information when the verification at the time of transaction was conducted; - a customer resides or is located in the state or area in which a system for the prevention of the transfer of criminal proceeds is deemed to be not sufficiently prepared (such as North Korea and Iran); or - it is found that there is a substantial need to perform enhanced customer due diligence for the prevention of the transfer of criminal proceeds.
+- a party of transaction is suspected of pretending to be a customer;a customer is suspected to have given false information when the - verification at the time of transaction was conducted;a customer resides or is located in the state or area in which a - a customer resides or is located in the state or area in which a system for the prevention of the transfer of criminal proceeds is deemed to be not sufficiently prepared (such as North Korea and Iran); or - it is found that there is a substantial need to perform enhanced customer due diligence for the prevention of the transfer of criminal proceeds.

-If the transaction involves a transfer of property of a value exceeding ¥2 million, covered institutions and persons shall also verify the status of the property and income.
+If the transaction involves a transfer of property of a value exceeding \$2 million, covered institutions and persons shall also verify the status of the property and income.